gthb/try-to-use-wasm-in-next.js/README.md

-# Getting a Rust-compiled WebAssembly from wasm-pack working
+# Getting a Rust-compiled WebAssembly module from wasm-pack working in Next.JS

 ## Bootstrap a Next app